dblock/heroku-forward/README.md

 What's this?
 ------------

-Heroku will report an application crashing and yield an `R10 Boot Timeout` error when a web process took longer than 60 seconds to bind to its assigned `$PORT`.
+[Heroku](http://www.heroku.com/) will report an application crashing and yield an `R10 Boot Timeout` error when a web process took longer than 60 seconds to bind to its assigned `$PORT`.
 This error is often caused by a process being unable to reach an external resource, such as a database or because Heroku is pretty slow and you have a lot of gems in your `Gemfile`.

-This gem implements a forward proxy.
-The proxy is booted almost immediately, binding to the port assigned by Heroku.
-It then spawns your application's web server and establishes a connection over a unix domain socket (a file) between the proxy and the application.
-Once the application is up, it will be able to serve HTTP requests normally.
-Until then requests may queue and timeout.
+This gem implements a forward proxy using [em-proxy](https://github.com/igrigorik/em-proxy).
+This proxy is booted almost immediately, binding to the port assigned by Heroku.
+Heroku now reports the dyno up.
+The proxy then spawns your application's web server and establishes a connection over a unix domain socket (a file) between the proxy and the application.
+Once the application is ready, it will be able to serve HTTP requests normally.
+Until then requests may queue and some may timeout depending on how long it actually takes to start.

 Usage
 -----